searchisko/structured-content-tools/README.md

   in the given range of one or two constraining dates.

-structured-content-tools jar file is available from [JBoss maven repository](https://community.jboss.org/docs/DOC-15169), you can use this dependency snippet in your `pom.xml`.
+structured-content-tools jar file is available from [JBoss.org maven repository](https://community.jboss.org/docs/DOC-15169), you can use this dependency snippet in your `pom.xml`.

 For Elasticsearch 1.x series and java 1.7